-Limited customization and control
+Limited customisation and control

 Third-party AI solutions are usually designed to cater to a wide range of businesses with varying needs.
 But they may lack the specificity required for individual businesses or industries.
-This lack of customization and control can restrict the AI’s ability to adapt to unique challenges.
+This lack of customisation and control can restrict the AI’s ability to adapt to unique challenges.

 For example, let’s look at two banks looking to implement an AI solution for fraud detection.
 A bank in San Francisco and a bank in Berlin likely have different customer demographics, transaction patterns, and risk profiles.
 When they launch the same third-party AI solution, they will likely receive a general framework for fraud detection.
-However, it will have difficulty recognizing the nuances and anomalies unique to each bank’s operations.
+However, it will have difficulty recognising the nuances and anomalies unique to each bank’s operations.

 As a result, detection accuracy may be compromised.
 This could allow certain fraudulent activities to go undetected or lead to false positives.

 To overcome these challenges, you need to conduct a thorough assessment of your AI requirements.
 This involves understanding the unique intricacies of your operations, industry regulations, and desired outcomes.
-Finding AI vendors that offer customization options can also make a big difference.
+Finding AI vendors that offer customisation options can also make a big difference.